 The utilization of integrated rural development school cannot be overemphasized.
-Integrated development rural theory is а multidimensional strategy for improving the quality of life of the rural people.
-It is based on premise that the socio-economic the framework of the traditional rural system is integrated obsolete; therefore, rural development strategies are designed to change this framework and promote structural changes in the society (Chalton in Ujo, 1999).
-The Directorate of Food, Roads and Rural Infrastructure (DFRRI) Babangida's of administration is a typical example of this approach to community and rural development in Nigeria
+Integrated rural development theory is a multidimensional strategy for improving the quality of life of the rural people.
+It is based on the premise that the socio-economic framework of the traditional rural system is obsolete; therefore, integrated rural development strategies are designed to change this framework and promote structural changes in the society (Chalton in Ujo, 1999).
+The Directorate of Food, Roads and Rural Infrastructure (DFRRI) of Babangida's administration is a typical example of this approach to community and rural development in Nigeria